earnestma/csc207-project/README.md

-# Time Management System:
+# TimeTask:

-A Java application designed for managing tasks and projects.
+A Java application designed for managing time, tasks and projects.

-## Features
+## Features:

 1. Manage Projects and Tasks:
     - Easily create projects with names.